Split Rock Croft, Lochinver - A mid-term break

 The rock after which the cottage is named.

 Possibly our favourite beach in Scotland - Achmelvich.
-We spent a good few hours here running from the waves and digging holes in the sand.
+We spent a good few hours here running from the waves and digging holes.

 We recovered with a hearty lunch at the Lochinver Pie Shop - my youngest enjoying her venison and cranberry pie.